simon-brooke/vending/README.md

 My panned next phase for this is to make it drive an interactive web page, first entirely server-side, and then, if that works, client-side.

+Update: the wep page now roughly works (but isn't yet pretty).
+To play with it, use:

+    lein ring server

 ## License

 Copyright © 2014 Simon Brooke, Ali King and others